-In the past, the German Science and Humanities Council (Wissenschaftsrat, WR) has regularly used its general recommendations to address the structure of University Medicine and the respective training situation, which the WR considers unsatisfactory.
+In the past, the German Science and Humanities Council (Wissenschaftsrat, WR) regularly used its general recommendations to address the structure of university medicine and the respective training situation, which the WR considers unsatisfactory.
 Currently, it advocates that medical education be equally competence-oriented and practice-oriented as well as based on strict scientific standards.

-Bolstering the scientific competence of future doctors is becoming increasingly important in light of constantly growing scientific insight.
-Scientific thought and action is required to find individual solutions for the choice of the right diagnostic, preventive and therapeutic measures for patients and to implement them in an evidence-based manner.
+Bolstering the scientific competence of future doctors is becoming increasingly important in light of ever-growing scientific insight.
+Scientific thought and action are required to find specific solutions for the choice of the right diagnostic, preventive and therapeutic measures for patients and to implement these solutions in an evidence-based manner.
+Finding and implementing these solutions in an evidence-based manner requires scientific thinking and action.
 The foundations for this, and thereby also for responsible medical practice, must be laid in medical school.

 Full German version:

 Empfehlungen zur Weiterentwicklung des Medizinstudiums in Deutschland auf Grundlage einer Bestandsaufnahme der humanmedizinischen Modellstudiengänge (Drs.
 4017-14), Juli 2014

 In July 2019, the WR appointed a working group whose task it is to analyse the implementation status of the WR´s recommendations on the development of healthcare professions (2012) and, based on this, to make recommendations for further development.
 Find out more ...